Memorable Manitobans: Charles Nolin (1837-1907)

-Born at Cavanagh, North Dakota in 1823, son of Augustin Nolin and Hélène-Anne Cameron, the family came to Red River in 1825 and Charles was educated by Bishop Provencher.
+Born at St. Boniface in 1837, son of Augustin Nolin and Hélène-Anne Cameron, he was educated by Bishop Provencher.
 He worked as merchant and trader until the outbreak of the resistance in 1869.
 He was sent by Louis Riel, on 4 December 1869, to William McDougall with a list of rights demanded by Riel’s Provisional Government.

 In early 1870, he was elected a delegate from Ste.
 Anne des Chênes to the Convention of Forty, at which he opposed Louis Riel on several occasions, ultimately voting against the establishment of Red River as a separate province.
 He was subsequently elected to the Assembly that was to govern provisionally, but was soon arrested by Riel.
 Nolin attempted to gain the leadership of the Métis after Riel’s exile.